Scuba Diving in Alor - Bluewater Dive Travel

 Book Now Button

 The rates shown below are per person in USD.
-Some of the operators quote in EUR and the pricing at the time of booking may vary depending on the latest EUR/USD exchange rate.
+Some operators may quote in EUR, and prices at the time of booking may vary depending on the latest EUR/USD exchange rate.

 Other Useful Information